pari/myDevBkp/README.md

 #### Requirements
 myDebBkp used mysqldump utility for taking the backups.
 Based on how you are using it you might also need to have the `mysql` cli client utility.

+#### Todo
+Option to dump only tables with out views and triggers and storedprocedures Option to dump data into one file and Views, Triggers and StoredProcedures into seperate files